Skip to main content

 install_workflow_dependencies

-Resolves missing custom nodes required by a ComfyUI workflow and installs them via ComfyUI-Manager.
+Detects missing custom node packs from a ComfyUI workflow and installs them via ComfyUI-Manager, reporting what was installed, already present, or unresolved.

 Instructions